-One thing to remember if you are planning on applying a clear coat sealer to your bare concrete is that any patchwork that you have done will be enhanced by the sealer.
-However, if you are applying a colored paint or colored epoxy sealer then you should have the appearance of a nicely smooth concrete slab free of blemishes.
+One thing to be aware of if you are planning on applying a clear coat sealer to your concrete is that any patchwork that you have done will be enhanced by the sealer.
+However, if you are applying a colored paint or colored epoxy sealer, then you should have the appearance of a nicely smooth concrete slab free of blemishes.

 Low Spots and Other Repair Issues

 However, if you just have low spots in your slab that collect water due to a bad finishing job, there is an answer.
-You can use a self-leveling polymer-modified topping to fill in those low spots.
-Use a metal squeegee when you apply and be sure you don’t fill in any of your contraction joints.
+You can use a self-leveling polymer-modified topping or epoxy slurry to fill in those low spots.
+Don’t fill in any of your contraction joints.
 If you do, you can scrape it out later as it starts to harden.
 Just make sure the product you use is designed for outdoor use.